ankitkhatry/ankitkhatry/README.md

 - 🌱 I’m currently learning **HTML, C, CSS and JavaScript.**

-- 👨‍💻 All of my projects are available at <a href="https://www.ankitak.com.np" target="blank">
+- 👨‍💻 All of my projects are available at <a href="https://www.ankitak.com.np" target="blank">ankitak.com.np</a>

 - 📫 How to reach me **info.ankitkhatry@gmail.com**